Escaping the Resource Trap: Evidence from Resource-rich Emerging Economies

 This research project used to run under the name "Global and Local Governance: the Case of Oil and Gas".
 It was principally focused on newly emerging forms of governance aiming to avert the so-called “resource curse” by examining the evolving roles and responsibilities of two key stakeholders in the governance of hydrocarbons: Civil society organizations and economic actors (extractive industries and the financial sector).
 It looked at the interactions between them and the State, both at the global level and in selected oil producing countries.
 The objective was to distil new insights and lessons to contribute to improving the impact of multi-stakeholder initiatives on oil and gas producing countries in the developing world in terms of governance and sustainable, inclusive development.
 Read the PDF outlining the project.

-The current research project focuses on the complex nexus between sustainable development processes and the extraction of oil, gas and minerals.
-Specifically, it seeks to distil lessons from an investigation of how, and under what conditions, formerly low‐income resource‐rich countries have managed to establish systems of governance that enabled them to use the proceeds of their natural wealth in a way that avoided the resource curse.
-Case studies include resource‐rich emerging economies in Latin America (Colombia, Chile and Peru), Sub‐Saharan Africa (South Africa and Botswana), and possibly South‐East Asia (Indonesia and Malaysia).
+The research project was afterwards altered to focus on the complex nexus between sustainable development processes and the extraction of oil, gas and minerals.
+Specifically, it saught to distil lessons from an investigation of how, and under what conditions, formerly low‐income resource‐rich countries have managed to establish systems of governance that enabled them to use the proceeds of their natural wealth in a way that avoided the resource curse.
+Case studies included resource‐rich emerging economies in Latin America (Colombia, Chile and Peru), Sub‐Saharan Africa (South Africa and Botswana), and possibly South‐East Asia (Indonesia and Malaysia).

 As part of the project, the CCDP organized, on February 4-5 2010, an international expert workshop gathering experts from a variety of fields, including academics from diverse disciplines and selected individuals from industry and the public sector.
 The workshop's theme revolved on “Global and Local Governance in the Energy Sector: The Case of Oil and Mining”, and featured presentations from the participants divided along the lines of five main sub-themes: